Fees

 Maker Rebates = - 0.005%

 The primary difference is how fees are paid out for order matches in cross-chain vs. single chain scenarios.
-In a cross-chain order match between Vertex & Blitz, the taker fee is charged on the taker chain, and the maker rebate is charged on the maker chain.
+In a cross-chain order match between Arbitrum and Sonic, the taker fee is charged on the taker chain, and the maker rebate is charged on the maker chain.

 Should both a maker & taker order match on the same chain, then the fee structure equates to: